la-ots/pelican/docs/feature-blocks/set.md

 ---
 title: Feature Set
-summary: A Set is a way to highlight some aspects of a digital product.
+summary: A Feature Set is a way to highlight some aspects of a digital product.
 tags: feature
 layout: guide
 eleventyNavigation: